tibbon/WDI_Summer_Public/assignments/Todo_Solution/readme.md

 Build out the starting structure of the javascript app in src/todo.js:

-- An empty todoApp object
+- An empty todoApp object literal
 - An empty todoItem object
 - (TDD) Write a test for object duplication
 - Define the Object.create() method for duplicating todoItem